nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 The request payload is a profiled version of the standard FHIR [Appointment](https://www.hl7.org/fhir/DSTU2/appointment.html) resource, see [FHIR Resources](/datalibraryappointment.html) page for more detail.

+Consumer systems:
+- SHALL send an `Appointment` resource that conform to the `gpconnect-appointment-1` profile.
+- SHALL include the URI of the `gpconnect-appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the `Appointment` resource.

 The following data-elements are mandatory (i.e data MUST be present).

 - a patient `participant` of the appointment.